PrestonWest87/RSS_Filter/README.md

 Please note that the entirety of this application's codebase was generated by Artificial Intelligence.

-The Python backend, Streamlit frontend, Scikit-Learn machine learning logic, PostgreSQL database schema, and Docker deployment configurations were written by an AI assistant (Google's Gemini) based on iterative prompting.
+The Python backend, Streamlit frontend, Scikit-Learn machine learning logic, PostgreSQL database schema, complex LLM Prompt Engineering pipelines, and Docker deployment configurations were written by an AI assistant (Google's Gemini) based on continuous, iterative prompting.

-While the code was AI-generated, the system architecture, feature requirements, operational workflow (such as the "Inbox Zero" methodology), and rigorous debugging were orchestrated and directed entirely by a human engineer.
-This project serves as a practical demonstration of AI-assisted software development and rapid prototyping for critical infrastructure monitoring.
+While the code was AI-generated, the system architecture, feature requirements, NOC operational workflow methodologies, and rigorous hallucination-debugging were orchestrated and directed entirely by a human engineer.
+This project serves as a practical demonstration of AI-assisted software engineering to rapidly build customized, enterprise-grade critical infrastructure monitoring tools.